-3.7 CONTROL PANEL AND CABINET FABRICATION
+3.6 CONTROL PANEL AND CABINET FABRICATION

 - A. Provide space for 30% minimum spare terminal blocks in enclosures. - B. Install 15% minimum spare terminal blocks in enclosures. - C. Fabricate all enclosure holes with hydraulic punch.
 Do not use hole saw.
-Protect wiring through hole by gasketing hole per NEMA cabinet rating. - D. Mount and wire control panel equipment to terminal blocks at shop. - E. Install sub-panel in enclosure using enclosure collar studs. - F. Install interior-of-enclosure equipment without enclosure penetrations. - G. Enclosure Wiring. - 1.
-Wire: Use enclosure wire and instrument cable. - 2.
+Protect wiring through hole by gasketing hole per NEMA cabinet rating. - D. Mount and wire control panel equipment to terminal blocks at shop.

+- Install sub-panel in enclosure using enclosure collar studs.
+E. - F. Install interior-of-enclosure equipment without enclosure penetrations.\ - G. Enclosure Wiring. - Wire: Use enclosure wire and instrument cable.
+1. - 2.
 Connect analog input devices as 4-20 mA current loop in the field and in the enclosure.
-Coordinate analog device loop power requirements with device manufacturer. - 3.
-Route enclosure wiring as follows: - a.
-Separate AC and DC wires. - b.
-Exposed Wire: - i.
-Run wire horizontally and vertically. - ii.
+Coordinate analog device loop power requirements with device manufacturer. - Route enclosure wiring as follows: 3. - Separate AC and DC wires. a. - b.
+Exposed Wire: - Run wire horizontally and vertically. i. - ii.
 Bundle wire with nylon tie wraps every 2 inches, minimum. - iii.
 Tie down wire every 4 inches, minimum. - iv.
-Tie down wire within 1" of each bend. - H. Wire Duct: - 1.
-Run wire duct horizontally and vertically. - 2.
+Tie down wire within 1" of each bend.

+H. Wire Duct:

+- 1. Run wire duct horizontally and vertically. - 2.
 Provide sufficient wire duct so no more than 8" of wire is exposed. - 3.
 Provide wire duct with slotted side walls. - 4.
 Attach wire duct to sub-panel with mechanical fasteners. - 5.
 Size wire duct for 50% fill. - 6.
 Do not use nylon tie wraps inside wire duct. - 7.
-Mount no devices in or on wire duct cover. - 8.
-Ensure wire duct is 4" from enclosure side walls and 2" from enclosure front, minimum. - I. Hinge Wiring:
+Mount no devices in or on wire duct cover. - Ensure wire duct is 2" from enclosure side walls and 2" from enclosure front, 8. minimum.

+I. Hinge Wiring:

-- 1. Secure wiring at each end so that any bending or twisting will be around the longitudinal axis of the wire. - 2.
-Protect wire with a sleeve. - J. Interior-of-enclosure grounding: Connect ground wire from enclosure ground terminal to enclosure door stud.
+- Secure wiring at each end so that any bending or twisting will be around the 1. longitudinal axis of the wire. - Protect wire with a sleeve.
+2. - J. Interior-of-enclosure grounding: Connect ground wire from enclosure ground terminal to enclosure door stud.
 Remove paint from enclosure door stud where ground connections are made.

-3.8 CONTROL PANEL AND CABINET INSTALLATION
+CONTROL PANEL AND CABINET INSTALLATION 3.7

-- A. Install control panels and cabinets per Section Raceway and Boxes. - B. Mount wall-mounted control panels and cabinets 5'-0" above finish floor to centerline of panels and cabinets.
-Control panels with a HMI the panel shall be mounted at 62" above finish floor to centerline of screen - C. Mount enclosures to panel equipment stanchions with nuts, bolts, lock washers, and neoprene seal washers.
+Install control panels and cabinets per Section Raceway and Boxes.
+A.

+- B. Mount wall-mounted control panels and cabinets 5'-0" above finish floor to centerline of panels and cabinets.
+Control panels with a HMI the panel shall be mounted at 62" above finish floor to centerline of screen - C. Mount enclosures to panel equipment stanchions with nuts, bolts, lock washers, and neoprene seal washers. - D. Use a punch for any conduit penetrations.
+Do not use hole saw.

-3.9 INSTALLATION AND START UP
+3.8 INSTALLATION AND START UP

-- A. Provide on-site supervision for installation, calibration, equipment testing, start up, and functional testing efforts. - B. Contractor shall provide all set-up, programming, and calibration of the PLC, using a programmer selected by the Owner, at Contractor's expense.
-A bid allowance is provided on the Bid Form for this sole purpose. - C. Prepare process and instrument lines as follows: - 1.
-Verify all lines which are opened during the installation are cleaned per the recommendation of the Owner. - 2.
-Leak test all lines which are opened during the installation. - D. Verify installation of each instrument as follows: - 1.
-Ensure the model number of instrument installed matches the submittal data. - 2.
+- Provide on-site supervision for installation, calibration, equipment testing, start up, and Α. functional testing efforts. - В. Contractor shall provide all set-up, programming, and calibration of the PLC, using a programmer selected by the Owner, at Contractor's expense.
+A bid allowance is provided on the Bid Form for this sole purpose. - C. Prepare process and instrument lines as follows: - Verify all lines which are opened during the installation are cleaned per the 1. recommendation of the Owner. - 2.
+Leak test all lines which are opened during the installation. - D. Verify installation of each instrument as follows: - Ensure the model number of instrument installed matches the submittal data.
+1. - 2.
 Review the completed installation of instrument, referencing the manufacturer's recommendations. - E. Test field wiring for continuity before applying power to equipment. - F. Verify voltage upstream of each overcurrent device before applying power to equipment. - G. Ensure all manual valves are OPEN and switches/breakers are ON as required for normal site operation. - H. Calibrate instruments.

-3.10 SITE ACCEPTANCE TESTING
+3.9 SITE ACCEPTANCE TESTING